a Parkinson’s Wellness Fund Partner Community

 February 21, 2021 Dr. Soania Mathur

 Dr. Mathur is a family physician living outside of Toronto, Canada who had to resign her practice following a diagnosis of Young Onset Parkinson’s Disease at age 27.
-She now dedicates her time to patient education, writing, and Parkinson’s advocacy.
-She is passionate about sharing with patients the coping strategies available to them in order to face the challenges of adjusting physically and emotionally to this disease.
 Find out more at her blog UnshakeableMD

 You can watch the recording on Youtube here